trytomakeyouprivate/rpm-kernel-hardened/README.md

 # coreos-kernel-hardened

 ## About
-This repository tracks the hardened Linux kernel from the Arch Linux repositories ([link](https://archlinux.org/packages/extra/x86_64/linux-hardened)).
+This repository tracks the hardened Linux kernel from the [Arch Linux repositories](https://archlinux.org/packages/extra/x86_64/linux-hardened).
 This is performed using GitHub's continuous integration, where the `ci-kernel-hardened.py` script is run every 24 hours to check for new updates.
-If there are any, then the `kernel-hardened.spec` file is automatically updated, triggering the SolidCore COPR repository ([link](https://copr.fedorainfracloud.org/coprs/solidcore/coreos-kernel-hardened/)) to automatically start the build process for the latest version of Fedora Linux.
+If there are any, then the `kernel-hardened.spec` file is automatically updated, triggering the [SolidCore copr repository](https://copr.fedorainfracloud.org/coprs/solidcore/coreos-kernel-hardened/) to automatically start the build process for the latest version of Fedora Linux.

-*N.B: This repo exists as the original creator doesn't want to continue the project.
-This Copr exists in a bid to keep SolidCore's packages under one banner.*

 ## Instructions